If you have relationship OCD, or ROCD, you may live with persistent unwanted thoughts about your bonds and loved ones.

 It might also help to talk with your partner so they understand what you’re going through.
 Open and honest communication can help ease their worries and give them the ability to create a safe space for you within the relationship.

-Caring about someone with this mental health condition can bring feelings of confusion and frustration.
+Caring about someone living with OCD can bring feelings of confusion and frustration.
 It could help to know that these feelings are a natural reaction to behaviors you may see and experience in a partner with ROCD.

 Your partner may need a safe place to talk about their feelings.
 To foster this, you might want to consider getting involved in the treatment process.